jeremycherfas/user/pages/03.blog/wondering-about-my-twitter-future/item.md

 What, then, to do?

 Maybe nothing.
-In that, I am emcouraged by something <a class=”u-in-reply-to” href=”https://memex.naughtons.org/monday-7-november-2022/36993/”>John Naughton wrote yesterday</a >:
+In that, I am encouraged by something <a class="u-in-reply-to" href="https://memex.naughtons.org/monday-7-november-2022/36993/">John Naughton wrote yesterday</a >:

 > An obvious question — given that Twitter is a niche platform — why does its future matter?
 After all, [a PEW survey](https://www.pewresearch.org/fact-tank/2022/05/05/10-facts-about-americans-and-twitter/) recently found that only 23% of US adults use it — compared with the 81% who use YouTube, the 69% who use Facebook and the 40% who are on Instagram.